ryansloan/MonteCarloScheduler/README.md

 Min:38.40 (80.00% of estimated)
 Max:138.00 (287.50% of estimated)
 ```
-It will also display a PyPlot graph like this one:
+It will also automatically display a PyPlot graph like this one:
 ![Graph of Hours Remaining and Confidence](http://ryanjsloan.com/ConfidenceGraph.png)
+*The vertical dotted line indicates the sum of the original estimated hours*

 #Input File Formats
 Todo.